MingyaoLiu/CMStormSwitchTesterMacroKeyboard/README.md

 1. Better soldering.
 Wasn't so mindful when doing it, i was on call with my mom and getting criticized for holding my soldering iron like chopstick every 30 seconds.
 End up burnt a hole in my mousepad too.
 2. Run WS2812B led strip inside the case instead of led bulb. led bulb is too big, and individual address will require 6 more wire which is just clutter hell inside the case.
 In comparison, WS2812B can be individually addressed and only need 3 wires and a resistor.
 Based on my measurement, the 60 LED/m WS2812B strip should have the led exactly match the position of the switch, making it a no brainer.
 I don't have any 5V strip on hand that's why I couldn't do it.
 I have ordered some 5v 5M 5050SMD WS2812B 300LED strip for my next project.
 30 bucks for 5m.
 3. better wiring.
 I would get maget wires, they are thin, easy to burn off part of the shell, and non conductive.
 But i didn't have any, I'm ordering some NOW.
 4. USB-C. I really want USB-C, but couldn't find any cheap board with it.
-The pro micro I got from amazing are chinese clones of sparkfun, 22 bucks for 3. (again canadian dollar).
+The pro micro I got from amazon are chinese clones of sparkfun, 22 bucks for 3. (again canadian dollar).
 The sparkfun USB-C version of this is 30 CAD for 1.
 5. QMK firmware.
 There should be something that can be done with QMK.
-6. Just buy from aliexpress. new one with the same feature are around 30 CAD on aliexpress.
+6. Just buy from aliexpress. new one with the same feature are around 25 CAD.